Roman Cyprus: Overview

 Cyprus was divided into four regions with thirteen known cities with Nea Paphos becoming the capital.
 Cyprus was allowed a large amount of autonomy remaining mainly Greek in culture while adopting and adapting Roman customs.
-No Roman colonies were settled on the island.
+No Roman colonies were established on the island.
 During this time period there are very few primary literary sources that mention Cyprus, let alone provide a detailed history.
 However, epigraphic and archaeological evidence indicates thriving economic, culture and civic life in Cyprus throughout the Roman period.

-In 45 AD Saint Paul and Saint Barnabas visited Cyprus as part of Paul's first missionary journey to convert the people to Christianity.
-St. Barnabas returned for a second visit in 49 AD but the spread of Christianity was slow, especially in the rural areas.
-After the destruction of Jerusalem in 70 AD by Vespasian, the Roman Emperor, and his son Titus there was a large influx of Jewish refugees into Cyprus.
-In 115-117 AD a widespread Jewish revolt (Kitos War) resulted in tens of thousands of deaths in Cyprus and around the Eastern Empire and in the expulsion of Jews from Cyprus.
+In 45 AD Saint Paul and Saint Barnabas visited Cyprus as part of Paul's first missionary journey to convert people to Christianity.
+Barnabas returned for a second visit in 49 AD but the spread of Christianity was slow, especially in the rural areas.
+After the destruction of Jerusalem in 70 AD by Emperor Vespasian, and his son Titus there was a large influx of Jewish refugees into Cyprus.
+In 115–117 AD a widespread Jewish revolt (Kitos War) resulted in tens of thousands of deaths in Cyprus and around the eastern empire and in the expulsion of Jews from Cyprus.
 In 269 AD there was a brief Gothic invasion (Battle of Naissus) throughout the eastern empire including Cyprus.
 In 293 AD Cyprus became part of the Eastern Empire as the Roman Empire was divided under the Diocletianic reforms.

 Roman military on Cyprus

 There was very little significant Roman military presence on Cyprus, with the exception of two notable incidents; a local council was barricaded into their own council house by an equestrian troop and the Jewish massacre at Salamis which required outside military intervention.
 The proconsul had a legatus subordinate, which points to at least a token military presence, but there is almost no evidence of there being anything larger than the praetorian bodyguards on the island.

 Every province of the Roman Empire was required to send men to fill the ranks of the Roman army as conscripts and Cyprus was no exception.
-The Cypriots contributed some 2000 men to the foreign auxilia at any one time, but there are no notable military figures from Cyprus.
-There are two cohorts of auxiliary troops that performed well enough to be given the honor of citizenship before their 25 years of service was up, but other than those there is no other known outstanding Cypriot units.
+The Cypriots contributed some 2,000 men to the foreign auxilia at any one time, but there are no notable military figures from Cyprus.
+There were two cohorts of auxiliary troops that performed well enough to be given the honor of citizenship before their 25 years of service was up, but other than those there is no other known outstanding Cypriot units.